scarrazza/PHDML2024/lecture_3/README.md

 4. Implement a Tree Parzen Estimator with the [hyperopt](http://hyperopt.github.io/hyperopt/) library.

 5. Plot the accuracy vs learning rate and number of layers for each trial.

-# Regression using QML

-1. Generate 5 data points using:
-    ```python
-    def target(x):
-        return np.exp(-(x+1))
-    ```

-2. Build a single qubit circuit and apply the following gates: RZ, RY, RZ, RZ, RY.

-3. Define a predict function which takes the x value, the parameters of the circuit and circuit object and returns the probability of measuring the vacuum state |0> for the first qubit.

-4. Define a MSE loss function which takes the circuit, parameters and x.

-5. Train the model using BFGS and a random initialization for the parameters.

-6. Plot predictions and target data.